swcarpentry/matlab-novice-inflammation/episodes/06-defensive.md

  our first test should hold temperature, precipitation, and other factors constant.

 3. *Compare to an oracle.*
- A [test oracle](reference.html#test-oracle) is something&mdash;experimental data,
+ A [test oracle](reference.html#test-oracle) is something—experimental data,
- an older program whose results are trusted, or even a human expert&mdash;against which we can compare the results of our new program.
+ an older program whose results are trusted, or even a human expert—against which we can compare the results of our new program.
  If we have a test oracle,
  we should store its output for particular cases so that we can compare it with our new results as often as we like